jishi/node-sonos-http-api/README.md

 	/sayall/[phrase][/[language_code]][/[announce volume]]

 #### macOS say command
 On macOS the "say" command can be used for text to speech.
-If your installation runs on macOS you can activate the system tts by configuring a default voice.
+If your installation runs on macOS you can activate the system tts by configuring a default voice in settings.json:

 ```json
 	{